-Hazard: If further detailed Mitigation Who may be harmed Control Measures: Controlled Risk Level Further Controls Required assessment of, for example, COSHH, manual handling or working at height, is required, then record hazard here but link to the appropriate risk assessments. and how?
-L S Risk Level · Spread of COVID-19 General Mitigation All people who are resident, student, visitors/guests or are allowed to enter the College site to work.
-The UK remains in COVID-19 UK Alert Level 3 when the virus is in general circulation (as per As of 19th July, Step 4 on the Road map starts when face coverings are no longer mandatory in public places, nor is social distancing but are strongly encouraged in confined spaces or indoor settings.
+Hazard: If further detailed Mitigation Who may be harmed Control Measures: Control Risk Lev Further Controls Required assessment of, for example, COSHH, manual handling or working at height, is required, then record hazard here but link to the appropriate risk assessments. and how?
+L S Risk Level • Spread of COVID-19 General Mitigation All people who are resident, student, visitors/guests or are allowed to enter the College site to work.
+The UK remains in COVID-19 UK Alert Level 3 when the virus is in general circulation (51,342 new cases as of 08.12.21) The government has announced (on 08.12.21) that England will move to Plan B in response to the risks of the Omicron variant.
+This means: From 10 December, face coverings will be required by law in most indoor settings, excluding hospitality venues (Dining Hall) From 13 December office workers who can work from home should do so.
+From 15 December, certain venues and events will be required by law to check that all visitors aged 18 years or over are fully vaccinated, have proof of a negative test in the last 48 hours, or have an exemption.
+From 10th December, face coverings are mandatory in various indoor settings including parts open to the public (i.e. communal spaces including corridors, reception), in public transports and shops.
+PCR tests are required to gain entry in the 3 × 2 = 6 Staff working onsite in operational teams to confirm awareness of its principles in writing (by signing a copy of this risk assessment) and refresh awareness periodically.
+Outbreaks of Covid-19 plan established to contain and preserve educational activities Lectures on-site maximum 30 students in Healey room Room Only basis or Breakfast on the go option test is negative.
 College is open to all visitors.
 Accommodation is open to all.
 Catering operations open.
-Gatherings are no longer legally limited in numbers.
-Teaching and Learning - in-person mainly with some modules online, follow site guidance for larger lectures).
-In-person teaching until safe to do so.
-Risk mitigation approach for Michaelmas term (to be reviewed with new data early November) to reflect College's own assessment supported by clear Outbreaks plan: 3 × 2 = 6 Staff working onsite in operational teams to confirm awareness of its principles in writing (by signing a copy of this risk assessment) and refresh awareness periodically.
-Outbreaks of Covid-19 plan established to contain and preserve educational activities Lectures on-site maximum 30 students in Healey room Room Only basis or Breakfast on the go option

-encouraged for our Staff, Students and visitors.
-Students and Staff strongly encouraged to get vaccinated Events will require individual COVID- 19 Risk Assessment.
-For events above 60, we will be asking organisers to use the Trusted Trace platform for visitors to gain entry to College certifying that they are symptom-free, with a negative test or fully UK vaccinated (2 weeks after second dose).
-Sanitisation cleaning regime with multiple sanitisation stations in various points in the College will be available.
-NHS QR Code for all visitors including casual staff are strongly encouraged to check-in.
-'Leave door and windows opened on departure', poster in bedrooms
+Gatherings are not limited in numbers, Lateral flow testing (48h prior event) and face-coverings are strongly encouraged in College communal spaces and mandatory in Reception lobby.
+Teaching and Learning - in-person mainly with some modules online, follow site guidance for each institution.
+Risk mitigation approach during vacation (to be reviewed weekly) to reflect College's own assessment supported by clear Outbreaks plan: Face-coverings in indoor settings with Im+ distancing strongly encouraged for our Staff, Students and visitors.
+Students and Staff strongly encouraged to get vaccinated Events will require individual COVID-19 Risk Assessment and pass.
+Event's organisers will be strongly encouraged to wear face coverings and use the Trusted Trace platform for visitors to gain entry to College certifying that they are symptom-free, with a negative test or fully UK vaccinated (2 weeks after second dose). windows opened on departure', poster in bedrooms -- --

-with a negative test or fully UK

-,

-•

-NHS QR Code for all visitors including

-casual staff are strongly encouraged to

-NHS Test and Trace is strongly

-encouraged

-Regular rapid Lateral Flow testing

-regime twice a week at home or with university for students

-Residents travelling to the UK from

-Red-listed countries are required to

-quarantine in government-

-approved hotels (only Cottages are

-available for travellers' quarantine

-from amber-list countries)